If you’re in dire need of a hearty and comforting soup but are pressed for time, this Bisquick dumplings recipe is for you.

 Chicken and dumplings is a well-loved comfort food.
 It’s not the easiest thing to make, though.

-Fortunately, there is a way to make your life a lot easier: use Bisquick baking mix to cook the dumplings!
+Fortunately, there is a way to make your life a lot easier: try Bisquick recipes to make dumplings, plus a whole host of other delicious dishes!

-It’s so easy, you only need two ingredients to make it.
+The dumplings are so easy, you only need two ingredients to make them.
 This could not get any better, guys.

 Without further ado, here’s the scoop on whipping up Bisquick dumplings!